KarinHuebner/KarinHuebner/README.md

 - 🌱 I'm interested in Java programming.
 I’m currently learning advanced algorithms and diving deeper into back-end development to enhance my skills.
 - 📫 How to reach me: Feel free to drop me a message here on GitHub or connect with me on LinkedIn.
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: In my free time, I enjoy archery and gardening.
+- ⚡ Fun fact: In my free time, I enjoy archery and urban gardening.

 <!---
 KarinHuebner/KarinHuebner is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.